NewPythonX-NPX/VeloStrap/IMPORTANT/EULA.md

 ## Roblox's Terms of Service

 VeloStrap includes features like Multi-Instance that change how Roblox works.
-You understand that using these features might break Roblox's Terms of Service.
-You, the user, assume all risk of using these features.
+You understand that using these features could potentially violate Roblox's Terms of Service.
+You assume all risk.

 ## We're Not Affiliated with Roblox